 The exact duration of the seasons is as follows:

-Other much harder and challenging routes require vast rock and ice climbing experience, such as the ascent through the South face, which is a top goal only suitable for extremely advanced and pro mountaineers.
+Other much harder and challenging routes require vast rock and ice climbing experiences, such as the ascent through the South face, which is a top goal only suitable for extremely advanced and pro mountaineers.

 To pursue the Aconcagua ascent you will need a very good fitness level, in order to keep up with the high altitude over a period that ranges between 18 and 20 days.
-Yet, given that it is not a difficult ascent from a technical point of view, it is goal reachable by people with different levels of experience.
+Yet, given that it is not a difficult ascent from a technical point of view, it is a goal reachable by people with different levels of experience.
 This is why the “Colossus of America” is considered the highest non-technical mountain in the world.

 For your safety and enjoyment, look for guides with UIAGM/IFMGA certification, AAGM certification (Argentinean Mountain Guides Association), or EPGAMT certification (Provincial School of Mountain and Trekking Guides, Mendoza).